tripattern/howtos/wsl.md

 ## Install
 * Don't use choco... install from store
 * In search look for ubuntu and run as administrator
-  * You will beasked to enter admin user
+  * You will be asked to enter default & admin user for ubuntu and password
 ## Configure
 ```
 wslconfig /l # distribution that has been setup